Ph.D. Application Instructions

 - Being a citizen of a country where English is an official language and the language of instruction in higher education; or

 - Having successfully completed at least one year of full-time study in a degree program at a four-year U.S. college or university.

-Note: The TOEFL or IELTS test date must be no older than two years (24 months) prior to the beginning of the requested entry term.
+Note: The TOEFL or IELTS test date must be no more than two years old (24 months) prior to the beginning of the requested entry term.